-The ADO.NET Source in SSIS (SQL Server Integration Services) is used to extract data from the Database using .Net provider.
-ADO.NET Source uses ADO.NET Connection Manger to connect with the Database.
+The ADO.NET Source in SSIS (SQL Server Integration Services) is used to extract data from the Database using a .Net provider.
+The ADO.NET Source in SSIS uses ADO.NET Connection Manager to connect with the Database.

 Configuring ADO.NET Source in SSIS

-Drag and drop the data flow task from the toolbox to control flow and change the name as Configuring ADO.NET Source in SSIS.
+Drag and drop the data flow task from the toolbox to control flow and change the name to Configuring ADO.NET Source in SSIS.

-Double click on ADO.NET source in the data flow region will open the connection manager settings.
-If you haven’t created ADO.NET Connection Manger before click on the New button and configure it.
+Double click on the SSIS ADO.NET source in the data flow region, which will open the connection manager settings.
+If you haven’t created an ADO.NET Connection Manager before, click on the New button and configure it.

-In this example we are selecting the already created ADO.NET Connection Manager.
-Please refer ADO.NET Connection Manger in SSIS article to understand, How to configure the ADO.NET Connection Manager
+In this example, we are selecting the already created ADO.NET Connection Manager.
+Please refer to the ADO.NET Connection Manager article.

 Data Access Mode: This property provides 2 options for us:

-- Table Or View: If you select this option then, It will display the list of available Tables and Views present in the Database and our job is to select the required table or view.
+- Table Or View: If you select this option, It will display the list of available Tables and Views present in the Database, and our job is to select the required table or view.

-- SQL Command: If you select this option then, We have to write the SQL Command on our own.
+- If you select this option, We have to write the SQL Command on our own.

-- SQL Command Text: If you are familiar with SQL Queries then you can simply write it in the empty space provided by this option.
-In real-time we usually write queries in SQL Management Studio and then copy them in the SQL Command Text.
+- SQL Command Text: If you are familiar with Queries, you can write it in the space provided by this option.
+We usually write queries in Management Studio and copy them into the SQL Command Text.

-- Build Query: If you click on this option, it will open Query Designer to design the required query using Graphical User interface.
-Please refer Query Builder in SSIS article to understand, How to design SQL query using Query Designer.
+- Build Query: If you click on this option, it will open a Query Designer to design the required query using the Graphical User interface.
+Please refer to the Query Builder article.

-- Browse: This will allow us to select the SQL Query present in the file system.
+- Browse: This will allow us to select the Query present in the file system.

-For the time being we are selecting the Table or View option here.
-If you selected this option then Name of the table or the View option will display all the available Tables and Views present in the current connection manager.
+For the time being, we are selecting the Table or View option here.
+If you choose this option, the Name of the table or the View option displays all the available Tables and Views present in the current connection manager.

-We are selecting the DimProduct table from the above mentioned list
+We are selecting the DimProduct table from the list mentioned above

-Click on columns tab to verify the columns.
+Click on the columns tab to verify the columns.

 Click ok to finish configuring ADO.NET Source in SQL Server Integration Services.

-NOTE: ADO.NET Source will convert the unmatched data types to the DT_NTEXT Data type.
+NOTE: SSIS ADO.NET Source will convert the unmatched data types to the DT_NTEXT Data type.